 Tuesday ,15th March 2016.

 With the availability of the Affymetrix 90K buffalo SNP Chip, this thesis will explore the use genomic data in a dairy buffalo breeding program.
 I will first look at the structure of the genetic diversity of buffalo populations.
 I will then identify SNPs and candidate genes associated with milk traits using genome-wide association study.
 Subsequently, I will test the accuracy of genomic prediction for milk traits.
-Finally, I will look into the implementation and optimization of a dairy buffalo breeding program using genomic selection.
+Finally, I will look into the implementation and optimisation of a dairy buffalo breeding program using genomic selection.

 Monday, 7th March 2016.